kevinkarbstein/GenomeXtract/README.md

 </div>

 # GenomeXtract – A toolkit to easily find, compare, and assemble NCBI genomes and genes for biodiversity research
-Simplifying the process of finding, comparing, assembling, and building phylogenomic trees from NCBI plastid, mitochondrial and nuclear genomes for evolutionary, taxoomic, and bioidiversity research – saving you time and keeping genomics fun.
+Simplifying the process of finding, comparing, assembling, and building phylogenomic trees from NCBI plastid, mitochondrial, and nuclear genomes for evolutionary, taxonomic, and biodiversity research – saving you time and keeping genomics fun.

 **LATEST UPDATE**
 GenomeXtract is now available as Bioconda package: